 - To communicate effectively

-- Understand how to display good manners and act appropriately in certain situations
+- To understand how to display good manners and act appropriately in certain situations

 - To express personal needs

-By the end of your treatments with us, you will be able to have non-verbal skills, conversation capabilities, and be able to be assertive when needed.
-These 3 areas of communication are crucial to a well-rounded life.
+By the end of your treatments with us, you will have developed non-verbal communication skills and conversation capabilities, and you will be able to be assertive when needed.
+These three areas of communication are crucial to a well-rounded life.
 Let us help you become the independent person you want to be and help you find your own way of connecting with others.